Final Resolution and Report

 REPORT TO THE HOUSE OF DELEGATES

-RESOLVED, That the American Bar Association encourages U.S. jurisdictions to consider innovative approaches to the access to justice crisis in order to help the more than 80% of people below the poverty line and the majority of middle-income Americans who lack meaningful access to legal services when facing critical civil legal issues, such as child custody, debt collection, eviction, and foreclosure.
+RESOLVED, That the American Bar Association encourages U.S. jurisdictions to consider innovative approaches to the access to justice crisis in order to help the more than 80% of people below the poverty line and the many middle-income Americans who lack meaningful access to effective civil legal services.

-FURTHER RESOLVED, That the American Bar Association encourages U.S. jurisdictions to collect and assess data regarding regulatory innovations both before and after the adoption of any innovations to ensure that changes are effective in increasing access to legal services and are in the public interest.
+FURTHER RESOLVED, That the American Bar Association encourages U.S. jurisdictions to collect and assess data regarding regulatory innovations both before and after their adoption to ensure that changes are effective in increasing access to legal services and are in the interest of clients and the public.

-The following are links to media coverage of the resolution as well as some useful background reading.
-If you are covering the resolution and would like to speak to someone about it, please contact our Media Liasion Bill Choyke or ABA Center for Innovation Board Chair Daniel B. Rodriguez.
+If you are covering the resolution and would like to speak to someone about it, please contact our Media Liasion Bill Choyke.

 - ABA Center for Innovation - Legal Innovation Regulatory Survey